wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 ---
 # CONFIGURATION
-layout: 2014-autumnwinter
+layout: 2015-spring
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Action Hero" # the name of the artist or company
+artist: "Amy + Rosana Cade" # the name of the artist or company
-show: "Hoke's Bluff" # the name of the show
+show: "Sister" # the name of the show
-artist_size: 1
+artist_size: 2
 show_size: 2
-header_image: "header_hokes.jpg"
+header_image: "header_sister.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values